selfup/dotfiles/README.md

 # Muh Dotfiles

-No symlinks just simple scripts
+No symlinks. just simple scripts.

+This was made for me.
+I am not following conventions at all.

+Use at your own risk!

 :tada: